-Click "New +" in the green banner to create a stage.
-Give the stage a name that will appear in the stages list and other places, as well as a short name that will be in the stage's URL (for example, http://upstage.live/shortname).
-You only need to write the short name in the URL box.
+Give the stage a meaningful name - this will appear in the stages list and other places - as well as a short name that will be in the stage's URL (for example, http://upstage.live/shortname).
+The URL name must be unique and can't be changed.
+Please avoid unnecessarily long URL names, and do not use spaces and punctuation.

-You can add a description, which will be visible to the audience while they are loading the stage.
+You can add a short description of your stage.
+This will be visible to the audience while they are loading the stage, so you may want to use a byline or provide information that will be helpful for them to engage with your performance.